 - The idea of spending time in nature, working with soil, plants, and animals to produce food for people has enormous appeal, especially since most of us are several generations removed from farms.
 But if you intend to sell any of your bounty, it is important to get past the romantic idyll of farming and do some research to see how feasible your ideas are.
 Many new and especially small-scale farmers don’t think of their farm as a business.
 But we often hear from more experienced farmers “If I had treated my farm as a business and made smarter business decisions from the beginning, I would be in better shape now.”
 If your farm start-up will require a loan, you will need to have a solid business plan in place.
 But even if you are self-financing your operation, it’s a really good idea to have at least an outline of a plan, to demonstrate the feasibility of your idea.
 Even if your farm will not be your primary income source, the sooner you learn to think of it as a business, the more successful you are likely to be.

 - I’m not ready to write a business plan yet.
 What do you recommend for me?

 - If you’re not ready to write a formal business plan, that’s fine.
-The worksheets sprinkled throughout the tutorials on the New Farmer Hub will help you think through most of the critical topics related to planning your new enterprise.
+The worksheets sprinkled throughout the tutorials Plan Your Farm will help you think through most of the critical topics related to planning your new enterprise.
 If you are still trying to decide whether farming is definitely a good fit for you, check out Exploring the Small Farm Dream (scroll about halfway down the page).
 This resource, written in 2003 by Kathryn Hayes and published by the New England Small Farm Institute, is the best one we know of for aspiring farmers.